kavichen/KCLaunchImage/README.md

 ## Installation

+1. Insert `pod 'KCLaunchImage', '~> 0.0.1'` into your `Podfile`.
+2. Type command `pod install` in your terminal.
+3. Done.

+## Add to your project

-1. Add `KCLaunchImageViewController.h` and `KCLaunchImageViewController.m` into your project
+1. Add `KCLaunchImageViewController.h` and `KCLaunchImageViewController.m` into your project.
-2. Create a new image set named `FakeLaunchImage`
+2. Create a new image set named `FakeLaunchImage`.
-3. Add your own launch image into `LaunchImage` and `FakeLaunchImage` separately
+3. Add your own launch image into `LaunchImage` and `FakeLaunchImage` separately.
-4. Add your own display image named `displayImage`
+4. Add your own display image named `displayImage`.
-5. In your `AppDelegate.m` file, add those code
+5. In your `AppDelegate.m` file, add those code.

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions